Prebiotics Explained: How They Feed the Gut Microbiome and Support Digestive Health

 6. What are short-chain fatty acids (SCFAs) and why do they matter?

-SCFAs—acetate, propionate, and butyrate—are fermentation products that support gut lining integrity, immune balance, inflammation control, and metabolic signaling.
+SCFAs (acetate, propionate, and butyrate) are fermentation products that support gut lining integrity, immune balance, inflammation control, and metabolic signaling.

 7. Are prebiotics important for metabolism and hormones?

 Yes.
 SCFA signaling influences glucose regulation, appetite hormones, insulin sensitivity, and inflammatory balance.
+Read more in the GLP-1 pillar.

 8. What is the best way to add prebiotics to the diet?